ArielRin/EhMikeEdit/NFT Staking Security Audit.md

-Here's the updated and revised comprehensive security audit for the `NftRewardPoolV2` contract, including the note about IBEP20 and its chain-agnostic considerations.

----

-### Comprehensive Security Audit for `NftRewardPoolV2` Contract
+# Comprehensive Security Audit for `NftRewardPoolV2` Contract

 This audit examines the `NftRewardPoolV2` contract in terms of potential vulnerabilities, logical flaws, gas optimization opportunities, and adherence to best practices.
 The audit also suggests mitigation strategies for any identified risks.